 The chatbot was piloted on Facebook Messenger and made available to 5,000 customers and employees.
-AI vendor Kasisto built the chatbot; the company was among the conversational interface vendors that scored highest on its Overall Score in our AI in Banking Vendor Scorecard and Capability Map report, indicating relatively high funding, robust AI talent on its leadership team, and a history of success with its clients.
+AI vendor Kasisto built the chatbot; the company was among the conversational interface vendors that scored highest on its Overall Score in our AI in Opportunity Landscape research, indicating relatively high funding, robust AI talent on its leadership team, and a history of success with its clients.

 As a result, Wells Fargo’s chatbot was likely capable in comparison to others, but it’s unclear if the bank decided to roll out the chatbot to all of its customers.

 Predictive Analytics – Predictive Banking

 However, customers do have access to Wells Fargo’s artificial intelligence-based Predictive Banking application via smartphones.
 Below is a brief video providing an overview of the software: